SAP/fsm-shell/docs/events.md

 SHELL_EVENTS.Version1.GET_PERMISSIONS
 ```

-Request permissions for specified object from the shell
+Request permissions for specified object from the Shell

 - Request payload